-I favor assisting first-time homebuyers with their home purchase by allowing those with steady, full-time jobs access to mortgages with low down payments and low-interest rates.
-We must also seek ways to expand low-income housing developments so more people can save to own their own homes, and stricter enforcement of federal laws regarding predatory lending and mortgage practices is also required.
+I am in favor of expanding federal programs that assist first-time home buyers with their home purchase by allowing those with steady, full-time employment access to mortgages with low down payments and low-interest rates.
+We must also seek ways to expand the quality and availability of low-income housing developments so even more people can save to own their own home.
+To this end, stricter enforcement of federal laws regarding predatory lending and mortgage practices is also required.

 If we hope to make the American Dream available on Long Island to all those who seek it, we need representation in Congress by someone who understands that the struggle is real.